theolundqvist/Parse-SDK-TS/README.md

 ## Cloud Functions

-We can also declare typed cloud functoins in the following way.
+We can also declare typed cloud functions in the following way.

 ```ts
 import { Cloud } from "parse-sdk-ts";